You might have friends who keep complaining to you that it can be such a challenge saving money.

 I will talk about the former later but let us talk about the latter.

 Here is how Hugo work initially:

 - Download the Hugo application from the Apple App Store or Google Play Store.

-- Once you signed up for Hugo, they will give you a Hugo account number which is a DBS account.
+- Once you signed up for Hugo, they will give you an account number.
+With this account number, you can fund your Hugo Account.

-- You can go to your bank and create a new transfer payee with this new account and name the account Kyith Hugo.
+- You can go to your bank’s internet banking platform and create a new transfer payee with this new account and name the account Kyith Hugo.

-- Do a FAST transfer or in my case a local transfer to my Hugo account number.
+- Do an internet FAST transfer or in my case a local transfer to my Hugo account number.